claudiosa/CCS/picat/sublime-text-3/Picat/README.md

 It  works for me:

 1. Copy the content from this Directory -- https://github.com/claudiosa/CCS/tree/master/picat/sublime-text-3/
-2. There is a directory called PICAT, copy it  in  ~/.config/sublime-text-3/Cache/ or move  this directory PICAT/ ....  with all the pre-defined languages in Cache/
+2. There is a directory called "Picat", copy it  in  ~/.config/sublime-text-3/Cache/ or move  this directory picat/ ....  with all the pre-defined languages in Cache/
+   Example: cp -R Picat/  ~/.config/sublime-text-3/Cache/ or cp -r Picat/  ~/.config/sublime-text-3/Cache/
 3. Starts the Sublime with a Picat file
    (this procedure works fine)

 ANY IMPROVEMENTS are wellcome

-Claudio Sá
+Claudio Sá -- ccs1664@gmail.com

 #############################################################################